A Plea From Royal Life Saving Australia as Summer Drowning Surge

 More than a quarter of those who died were more than an hour away from home at the time.

-- A total of 738 people have drowned in NSW during the summer months in the past 20 years
+- A total of 64 people have drowned over the summer in the past 20 years

-- Last summer, 55 people drowned in NSW, the highest on record

-- Leading location for drowning during the summer are rivers (29%) followed by beaches (24%)
+- Leading location for drowning in the summer is the ocean/harbour (33%), followed by rivers (27%)

 Royal Life Saving Chief Executive Officer Justin Scarr said the week between Christmas and 2nd January was the deadliest period for drowning deaths.